 They say suicidal ideation is more common than attempting for women.
 I can attest to that, but only from the standpoint of my personal experience.

 There still exists the part of me that’s fed up with the world the way it is.
 That feels like I don’t belong here in a weirdly metaphysical sense.
 I feel like I see more—that maybe I think more, too—and it’s a strangely painful thing to be so aware in a world that is so majorly on auto-pilot.
-That exists in pseudo-fulfillment with apps and shallow, trivial concerns and relationships that validate what you are (maybe), but don’t serve to grow you or fulfill you at all.
+That exists in pseudo-fulfillment with apps and shallow, trivial concerns and relationships that validate what you are (maybe), but don’t serve to grow you at all.
 The ruts are worn and no one takes responsibility for what we’re doing to this world, to each other, to ourselves every day.

 The fact is that I’ve been aware of this for—apparently—what is longer than normal.
 It seems like so many people (maybe just the people I come into contact with) go full lives without becoming self-aware.
 To say it’s disconcerting isn’t accurate.
 In fact, it really just makes me sad.
-And while being so aware in an otherwise ambivalent world made me feel alone and misunderstood, that wasn’t my reason for all the times I glanced into opposing traffic and saw the steering wheel jerk.
+And while being so aware in an otherwise ambivalent world made me feel alone and misunderstood, that wasn’t my reason for all the times I glanced into the opposing flow of traffic and saw the steering wheel jerk.
 It just added to it until I came to terms with everything else you already know about me.

 I don’t remember when I started writing.
 More than that, I don’t remember when I started storytelling.
 The first time I ever identified as a writer, however, I do remember.
 I was in sixth grade.
 There was a school-wide poetry slam and I decided that I wanted to enter.
 I couldn’t tell you why.
 I just remember that all the advanced class kids I used to have classes with in elementary school were in it, too, and were as condescending as their parents.